Plan a Project

 Step 1: Determine the designation status of your property.

 - Is the property located within a Historic District designated by the City of Houston?
 How is the property classified?
 The Historic District Section includes maps illustrating the district borders and each property's classification as contributing or noncontributing.
-You may also call the Historic Preservation staff at 832-393-6556 to identify the property’s classification.
+You may also call the Houston Office of Preservation (HOP)staff at 832-393-6556 to identify the property’s classification.
 Once identified, proceed to Step 2.